axl8652/Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting within to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- Load balancers prevent direct access to webservers (RedTeam-DVWA1-vm , RedTeam-DVWA2-vm ), the webservers are configured with no public IP/access.
+Jump box(RedTeam-JumpBox-vm) is configured to deploy configurations to the   webservers using Ansible.
+Since the webservers running docker containers, it is fully managed via Jump Box using Ansible.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_